 NPAC SMS issues the M-DELETE for SV1 to the EDR Local SMS.
 The EDR Local SMS will revert back to using the routing information in the number pool block object for the TN in the subscription version.
+For the XML Interface, SVDD – SvDeleteDownload.

 At the same time as step 1, the NPAC SMS sends out an M-CREATE on subscription version SV3 to all non-EDR Local SMSs that are accepting downloads for the NPA-NXX of subscription Version SV3.
 If the create is for multiple subscription versions, the M-ACTION subscriptionVersionLocalSMS-Create will be used instead.
 The SV3 created on the non-EDR Local SMS systems contains the default block routing information and has a LNP type of “pool”.